Timings : 5:30 AM - 11:00 PM and 4:00 PM - 8:30 PM

 Entry Fee : No entry fee

-Dedicated to Goddess Sita, Janaki Mandir is the biggest temple in Nepal.
-The dominant tourist attraction of Janakpur is constructed at the place where Goddess Sita was born.
+Dedicated to Goddess Sita, Janaki Mandir is the biggest temple in Nepal located in Janakpur.
+It is constructed at the place where Goddess Sita was born.
 The attraction is now considered as a religiously important monument and a heritage site but is still an active temple for devotees.
 Anybody seeking a slice of the legend of Ramayana must visit the divine Janaki Temple.

-The temple is predominantly thronged by devotees of the Goddess and her consort, Lord Rama, during auspicious occasions and festivals like the Ram Navami, Vivah Panchami, Dashain, Deepavali, and Holi.
+The Janaki Mandir is an examplar of Hindu-Koiri Nepali architecture having a stunning white facade.
+The 3 storied temple is built entirely of stones and marbles, while the 60 rooms inside are adorned with Nepali flag, engravings, paintings, beautiful lattice windows and turrets.
+The Janaki temple is predominantly thronged by devotees during auspicious occasions and festivals like the Ram Navami, Vivah Panchami, Dashain, Deepavali, and Holi.
 Pilgrims come in from all around Nepal, Sri Lanka and India to worship the Goddess who is deemed an epitome of courage, purity, selflessness, dedication, loyalty and feminine virtues.

 The magnificent temple was built by the Queen of Tikamgarh, Queen Vrisha Bhanu in 1910 A.D and is also called the Nau Lakha Mandir.
 'Nau lakha' translates into nine lakhs and has been derived from the fact that it took 900,000 Rupees to construct the temple at the time.
 The shrine is often associated with a well-known poet and saint, Sanyasi Shurkishordas who is also the founder of Janakpur.
 Shurkishordas is said to have preached the philosophy from Sita Upashinad most of his life.
 It is also believed that he found a golden statue of Goddess Sita at the site in 1657 which led to the faith that Sita lived here most of her life until she was married.